 Three things come unexpectedly: Messiah, the discovery of a treasure, and a scorpion. -Rabbinical Saying

 Come, Lord Jesus, but let me repent first...My soul wallows in its long habit of laziness: of disregard, of thoughtlessness, heartlessness, a hibernation against feeling and against knowing - a torpor of uncaring.
 I'm not ready to greet either the horrors or wonders of the dawning of the Great Day.
 My body stands dumbly looking at the sky, but my soul lies dormant like a rodent deeply buried in its underground nest in darkest winter, far from my heart.
+Help me to live and work and witness to this time in active hope.

 Advent calls the Christian to awaken to the coming mystery and to an examination of the state of the soul (Meditation One).
 Awaken us, touch us, prepare us (Meditation Two).
 We welcome the Great Day, but give us time to repent … (Meditation Three).